 Donor Relations Management

 - Develop and maintain contact with the in-country representatives of relevant funding partners (e.g. institutional donors or private donor organisations) in order to secure funding for the country programme.

 - Oversee the drafting and presentation of all proposals, operational and financial reports related to the country programme, in collaboration with the relevant senior field managers and GSO staff.

 - Develop and maintain relationships with authorities, donors, media, other NGOs and embassies with the objective of raising public awareness and identifying funding opportunities and other potential partnerships.

-- Support the planning and construction of project budgets, in collaboration with relevant senior field managers and SGO staff.
+- Support the planning and construction of project budgets, in collaboration with relevant senior field managers and GSO staff.